Eretz Nehederet: Notable sketches

 Angry Birds Peace Treaty shot.
 A moment before the talks break badly.

 In May 2010, a sketch played off tensions between Israeli prime minister Benjamin Netanyahu and American president Barack Obama, with Netanyahu trying to smooth over differences as they meet in the White House.
 A series of accidents caused Netanyahu to set the American flag on fire, stomp on it, and then torch a copy of Obama's proposed Middle East peace plan.

 In November 2010, the group used the video game characters Angry Birds in a mock up peace treaty sketch, which satirized recent failed attempts in the Israeli–Palestinian peace process.
 The video quickly went viral across the world.
 It received favorable coverage from a variety of independent blogs such as Digital Trends, Hot Air, and Intomobile, as well as from online news media agencies such as The Christian Science Monitor, Haaretz, The Guardian, and MSNBC.

 In May 2016, the group created an "ISIS at the Eurovision" sketch.

 In 2023, the group produced several viral sketches titled Eretz Nilhemet (lit.
 'A country at war') in the wake of the Israel–Hamas war, which would go on until 2025.
-The 2023 sketches mocked how BBC reported the al-Ahli Arab Hospital explosion, instances of antisemitism at American universities and the UN Women investigation of sexual violence during the October 7 attacks.
+The 2023 sketches mocked how BBC reported the al-Ahli Arab Hospital explosion, Gaza War protests at American universities and the UN Women investigation of sexual violence during the October 7 attacks.
 Another sketch featuring American comedian Michael Rapaport satirised the 2023 United States Congress hearing on antisemitism.
+In November 2023, the Eretz Nehederet sketch "Welcome to Columbia Untisemity", parodying US pro-Palestinian protests at universities amid the Israel–Hamas war, became a viral video on social media, garnering over 11 million views within 24 hours.
+The sketch featured student characters using the acronym "LGBTQH", with the "H" standing for "Hamas".
+The sketch was praised by some pro-Israel commentators, but also faced criticism for its usage of both anti-LGBT and anti-Arab stereotypes.
 On 13 December 2023, a song titled "Gaza's sky is black but Qatar is always sunny" was released; its accompanying video portrayed Hamas leaders Ismail Haniyeh, Khaled Mashal and Mousa Abu Marzook as billionaires living in Qatar.

 Reactions

 In a speech on March 21, 2013, President Barack Obama quipped that "any drama between me and my friend, Bibi, over the years was just a plot to create material for Eretz Nehederet. [...]
 That's the only thing that was going on.
 We just wanted to make sure the writers had good material."

 Canadian journalist and podcaster Malcolm Gladwell discussed the show on his podcast Revisionist History in an episode on satire.
 Gladwell discusses his own sadness at how American comedians like Tina Fey use satire to mock but never wish to have their point get across, and cites Eretz Nehederet as a key example of political satire done right.

-In November 2023, the Eretz Nehederet sketch "Welcome to Columbia Untisemity", commenting on US pro-Palestinian protests at universities amid the Israel–Hamas war, became a viral video on social media, garnering over 11 million views within 24 hours.
-The sketch featured student characters using the acronym "LGBTQH", with the "H" standing for "Hamas".
-The sketch was praised by some pro-Israel commentators, but also faced criticism for its usage of both anti-LGBT and anti-Arab stereotypes.